Part 1: Introduction

 Page No. 161: More immediately relevant to our discussion of human rights and international trade are the main principles set out in the UN Global Compact, which covers four main areas: human rights, labour standards, environment, and anti-corruption.
 These principles have been developed by three international organizations: the UN, the ILO (International Labour Organization), and the OECD.

-Page No. 162: These ten Global Compact principles require businesses to uphold the elimination of all forms of forced and compulsory labour; to uphold the effective abolition of child labour; and to uphold the elimination of discrimination with respect to employment and occupation.
+Page No. 162: These ten Global Compact principles require businesses to uphold the elimination of all forms of forced and compulsory labour, the effective abolition of child labour, and the elimination of discrimination with respect to employment and occupation.

 Informal List of References: